 Interested?
 We can begin today.
 But, first a quick note on why our law firm can get the job done, and done right.

 Long before the passage of Prop 64, our founding attorney Richard Glen Boire has been a nationally recognized marijuana law expert who has successfully restored the gun rights of many felons.
-He wrote the book Marijuana Law, created the term “cognitive liberty,” and has 25+ years doing battle in court.
-You will not find a more skilled or experienced lawyer to restore your firearm rights.
+He wrote the book Marijuana Law, authored a national report on the rights lost after a marijuana conviction, created the term “cognitive liberty,” and has 25+ years doing battle in court.
+You will not find a more skilled or experienced lawyer to restore your firearm rights!

 You can get started right now with a $95 payment (all applied to the $1,750 fee) for us to obtain and review your official California criminal record to confirm your eligibility for Prop 64.